How to become a plastic surgeon

-To become a cosmetic or plastic surgeon you'll need to complete:
+To become a plastic or cosmetic surgeon you'll need to complete:

-- a 2-year foundation programme of general training
+- a foundation programme of general training which takes 2 years

-- 2 years of core surgical training in a hospital
+- core surgical training in a hospital which takes 2 years

-- up to 6 years of specialist training
+- specialist training which can take up to 6 years

-If you already have a first class or upper second class science degree, you could take a 4-year graduate entry route into medicine.
+If you already have a first class or 2:1 (upper second class) science degree, you could take the graduate entry route into medicine instead.
 Some universities will also accept non-science graduates.

 You'll usually need: